denniskuijs/openremote/docs/implementation_ebs_data_volume.md

 Next, I added a new `CloudWatch Alarm` to the same `CloudFormation` template.
 This alarm is set to trigger if disk usage exceeds `90%` within a `one-hour` period.
 When the alarm is triggered, Amazon sends a notification to the configured `SNS` topic, which in turn sends an email alert to the topic's subscribers.

-To connect the newly added metric to this alarm, I configured the `Dimensions` block with the required details, including the `Instance ID`, the `path` that is referring to the `mount point` in the metrics and the `Filesystem type`.
+To connect the newly added metric to this alarm, I configured the `Dimensions` block with the required details, including the `Instance ID`, the `path` that is referring to the `mount point` in the metrics and the `filesystem type`.

 ```
 DataDiskUtilizationAlarm: